 We woke up early, well-rested from the easy day yesterday, and I took a bunch of alpenglow reflection photos in the still air of dawn.
 We ate breakfast while watching the sun light up the nearby peaks.
 Very peaceful.

 After that, we got dressed for the day’s hiking, and put some essentials in Vicki’s pack, which I would carry.
-We hid the bear cans under some big boulders so they’d stay in the shade all day, and left any other gear inside the tent.
-Then we headed south cross-country until we met with the Sixty Lakes Trail.
-We hug a right and began climbing.
-It was about 800 feet of climbing and a bit more than a mile until we reached the pass.
+We hid the bear cans under some big boulders so they’d stay in the shade all day, and left any other gear zipped inside the tent.
+Then we headed south, cross-country, until we met with the Sixty Lakes Trail.
+We hung a right and began climbing.
+It was about 800 feet uphill over a bit more than a mile until we reached the pass.
 Along the way, we had great views down into the Rae Lakes Basin.
 I got out the PeakFinder app on my phone and we put names to all the peaks around us.

 We came upon a beautiful lake up at 11,200 feet elevation, near the summit/pass of the Sixty Lakes Trail.
 We really liked this lake, and I took way too many panorama photos of it, from many different angles.
 This was another high lake that had only recently finished thawing out from Winter.
 The water was still icy cold.

 Across the way on the rim of the basin were a number of named peaks, and once again my phone app proved quite useful.
-Some of them I’d heard of before, like Mount Clarence-King, which was the name of a 7.5 minute series USGS Topographic Quadrangle.
-These were paper maps that people used to order from the government and carry with them, or buy at a camping store, back in the days before GPS receivers and easy-to-read glossy waterproof maps were available.
+Some of them I’d heard of before, like Mount Clarence-King, which was the name of the 7.5 minute series USGS Topographic Quadrangle that we were undoubtedly standing in.
+These “quadrangles” were paper maps that people used to order from the government and carry with them, or buy at a camping store, long ago in the days before GPS receivers and easy-to-read glossy waterproof maps were available.
 And, no, I’m not calling those the good old days.
 It was too easy to get lost back then!
 I like knowing where I am, thank you, and I’ll leave the compass buried in my pack, for emergencies only, if you don’t mind.

 Panorama video looking out over the 60 Lakes Basin

-GoPro panorama view from the ridge between the Rea Lakes and 60 Lakes Basins
+GoPro panorama view from the ridge between the Rae Lakes and Sixty Lakes Basins

 Video of Vicki glissading down the pink snow along the 60 Lakes Trail